Starting at Loreto

 Apart from my GCSE results, do I have to bring anything else with me when I enrol?

-Please make sure you bring your enrolment letter and a pen with you.
-If you are enrolling on to any of the art courses, don’t forget to bring some of your work with you.
+Please make sure you bring your enrolment letter with you.
+If you wish to enrol on to an art course, but have not studied an Art GCSE, then please bring some of your art work with you.

 Can we do AS Levels at Loreto?

 We do not offer AS levels at Loreto.
-We do offer the EPQ which is equivalent to an AS level and can be studied alongside 3 A Levels.
+We do offer the Extended Project Qualifcation (EPQ) which is equivalent to an AS level and can be studied alongside 3 A Levels.
+You can find out more at enrolment.

 Can I study 4 A Levels?